Table of Contents

 Board review style answer #1

 Answers B and C are incorrect because these 2 entities are pure stromal tumors without epithelial components.
-In this case, there is an epithelial component that does not strongly resemble smooth muscle and nuclear orientation is too random for leiomyoma.
-The diagnosis is not leiomyosarcoma because of the epithelial component, plus the stroma lacks any atypia.
+In this case, there is an epithelial component that does not strongly resemble smooth muscle and the nuclear orientation is too random for leiomyoma.
+In addition to the lack of an epithelial component, this tumor also lacks stromal atypia and is therefore not leiomyosarcoma.
 Answer D is incorrect because the stromal component lacks malignant features such as atypia, mitosis and necrosis.
-Answer E is incorrect because per the 5th edition of WHO, seminal vesicle cystadenoma lacks stromal component proliferation usually with hypocellular stroma and is currently separated from MEST.
+Answer E is incorrect because per the 5th edition of WHO, seminal vesicle cystadenoma lacks stromal component proliferation, usually has a hypocellular stroma and is currently separated from MEST.

 Comment Here